chatc/BLEC/README.md

 # BLEC
-Bidirectional Logic Evaluation for Consistency (BLEC), an pip installable auto metrics for logic consistency between NL and PL.
+Bidirectional Logic Evaluation for Consistency (BLEC), an auto metrics for logic consistency between Natural Language and Formal Languages.

+This is the official implementation of the BLEC in the Findings of ACL 2021 paper: Logic-Consistency Text Generation from Semantic Parses

 # Demo for Logic2text
 ```python